jtFuruhata/zenbuHQ/README.md

 ## Release 2.0 Plan
+- ~~zenbuEnv ...
+Rename all shellenvs to `zenbuCamelCase`~~
+    - ~~for show `export | grep "^declare -x zenbu"`~~ *was implemented*
 - zenbuLib ...
 Move all functions into zenbuLib architecture
 - zenbuManifest ...
 Manage zenbuPortable packages with manifest file
 - zenbuDistributor ...
 Make a custom (light-weight) zenbuPortable
+- zenbuPortal ...
+Use local install of zenbuPortable apps
+- zenbuCore ...
+Migrate to Hybrid-MSYS64/32(with Git for Windows) architecture
+- zenbuCargo/Slot/Cartridge architecture make runnable with common .sh(zenbuLib)